EmilyNecciai/horiseon-sss/README.md

 ### Task 4: Heading Attributes in Sequential Order

-### Task 5: Title Element should be both Consice and Descriptive
+### Task 5: Title Element should be both Concise and Descriptive

 ### General Debugging as a Last Step